 The Representatives (of what they now referred to as the State of New-York) also resolved that the Declaration of Independence be published “to the beat of a drum” in White Plains and throughout the “State of New-York.”

 They finished by resolving that “the Delegates of this State in Continental Congress, be, and they are hereby, authorized to consent to and adopt all such measures as they may deem conducive to the happiness and welfare of the United States of America.”

 The Westchester County Archives has graciously allowed us to use an image of their exceedingly rare copy of the broadside, printed in New York City by John Holt as a result of the July 9 resolution.3 The Provincial Congress ordered that 500 copies be printed and “sent to all the County Committees in the State.”
-Today, there are only four known copies.4
+Today, there are only five known copies.4

 There is one significant word missing from this and all the other July 1776 broadsides and newspaper printings.
 When the engrossed copy of the Declaration was made on vellum in early August5, 1776, the heading was changed as a result of the actions Pierre Van Cortlandt and the other patriots took in White Plains.
 The heading of the vellum copy reads “The unanimous declaration of the thirteen United States of America.”

 - All quotes from the minutes of the July 9 meeting are from Peter Force’s American Archives, volume 1, fifth series, pages 1385-1392. ↩